Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

 I love to grab drinks in Csendes Társ, a charming terrace backing onto Károly Gardens with friends in the summer.

-The rooftop terrace from the Hotel President offers one of my favorite views in town, as it overlooks the green and yellow rooftop of the Hungarian Postal Savings Bank designed by Hungary’s answer to Gaudí, Ödön Lechner.
+Hotel President - The rooftop terrace from the Hotel President offers one of my favorite views in town, as it overlooks the green and yellow rooftop of the Hungarian Postal Savings Bank designed by Hungary’s answer to Gaudí, Ödön Lechner.
+It’s a stylish 4-star hotel known for its Art Deco-inspired interiors and modern comforts.
+It’s situated near the Hungarian Parliament Building and offers guests easy access to some of Budapest’s most notable sites.

 Rooms are available from about $150 per night.

-Nightly rates begin at approximately $400 per night.
+Nightly rates from about $400 per night.

-Main sights in Belváros and Lipótváros
+Main sights

 Danube Promenade